ideasonpurpose/docker-phpunit-watch/README.md

 > 1) Your XML configuration validates against a deprecated schema.
 Migrate your XML configuration using "--migrate-configuration"!

-To upgrade the project's **phpunit.xml** file, open a shell using docker-compose, then run `phpunit --migrate-configuration`
+To upgrade the project's **phpunit.xml** file, run `docker compose exec test phpunit --migrate-configuration`.

 ## Local Development